 He transforms me from an ugly failure into a child of the all-glorious Father.

 Although I suppose we might call it self-esteem to believe that, I prefer to think of it as Christ-esteem.
 It’s what I hope to build in the kids I teach.

-This blog post was originally posted by Serge author Jack Klumpenhower on his blog Gospel Teacher, June 8, 2015.
-See Jack’s writing in Serge Resources Show Them Jesus, What’s Up?, and Gospel-Centered Parent.
-The image is sourced from Flickr under a Creative Commons license.
+This blog post was originally posted by Serge author Jack Klumpenhower on his blog Gospel Teacher.
+Jack has written Serge Resources Show Them Jesus, What’s Up?, and Gospel-Centered Parent.